Spectral analysis of high-dimensional spot volatility matrix with applications: Introduction

-In this paper, our focus is the spot volatility matrix, which can quantify the co-variation pattern of the price processes of multiple assets at any given time.
-In comparison, the integrated volatility matrix is defined with respect to a given time interval.
-Thus, the former one is more general and has relative wider applications.
-The first question we are trying to figure out is the relationship between the limiting spectral distribution of the spot volatility matrix and the one of the realized spot volatility matrix estimator, under the infill setting of high-frequency data, namely, the length of time interval between two consecutive observations decreases to 0.
+In this paper, our focus is the spot volatility matrix, which can quantify the co-variation pattern of the price processes of multiple assets at any given time second.
+Unlike the integrated volatility matrix, which is defined over a fixed time interval, say a day, the spot volatility matrix is a more general and flexible object, leading itself to wider range of applications. \red{For example, in practice, most financial and macroeconomic time series exhibit time-varying volatility, and the expected volatility matrix in the near future can be very different from the average of the volatility matrix over a long time horizon.
+To reduce the bias of the forecasted volatility matrix, which plays a pivotal role in mean-variance efficient portfolio theory, we need to shorten the learning period to better capture the dynamics of the spot volatility matrix (See, e.g. \cite{FLY2012}, \cite{JLT2024}, and references therein).} The first question we are trying to figure out is the relationship between the limiting spectral distribution of the spot volatility matrix and the one of the realized spot volatility matrix estimator, under the infill setting of high-frequency data, namely, the length of time interval between two consecutive observations decreases to 0.
 Meanwhile, we allow the data dimension tends to infinity at the same rate as the sample size increases.
-For identically and independently distributed data, it is well known that the limiting spectral distribution of the population covariance matrix is linked with one of the sample covariance matrix by a Mar$\check{\text{c}}$enko–Pastur equation through Stieltjes transform when the date dimension and the sample size tend to infinity at the same rate(\cite{S1995}).
+For identically and independently distributed data, it is well known that the limiting spectral distribution of the population covariance matrix is linked with one of the sample covariance matrix by a Mar$\check{\text{c}}$enko–Pastur equation through Stieltjes transform when the date dimension and the sample size tend to infinity at the same rate (\cite{S1995}).
 Our analysis shows that such a result remains valid for the spot volatility matrix and its estimator under some regular conditions of smoothness for the volatility matrix process.
 Furthermore, we also investigate the central limit theorem for the linear spectral statistics of the spot volatility matrix, which serves as a second-order limiting result and has wide applicability in multivariate statistical inference problems.
-As for possible applications of our established theoretical results, we consider the hypothesis testing problem if the spot volatility matrix can be decomposed as a known constant times an identity matrix.
-To this end, we propose two different test statistics in the large dimensional regime and demonstrate their finite sample performances via simulation studies.
+As for possible applications of our established theoretical results, we consider two hypothesis testing problems on if the spot volatility matrix is equal or proportional to a given matrix, which are called identity test and sphericity test respectively.
+To this end, we propose several test statistics in the large dimensional regime and demonstrate their finite sample performances via simulation studies.